-College of the Rockies has awarded 546 certificates, diplomas and/or degrees to students in the 2017/18 academic year.
+To date, College of the Rockies has awarded 575 certificates, diplomas and/or degrees to students in the 2018/19 academic year

-Jesse Nicholas, Chair of the College’s Board of Governors then assisted with the presentation of academic medals.
-Skyla Gronen was awarded the Lieutenant Governor’s Medal while Bradley Schmidt was the recipient of both the Governor General’s Bronze Medal and the President’s Award of Excellence.
+Jesse Nicholas, Chair of the College’s Board of Governors assisted with the presentation of academic medals.

-“It was a great thrill to recognize these two worthy recipients,” says Walls.
-“I am proud of each and every one of our graduates and of the terrific team we have in place at the College that played a part in their success stories.”
+“It was a great thrill to recognize these three worthy recipients,” says Walls.
+“I am proud of each and every one of our graduates and of the terrific team we have in place at the College who played a part in their success stories.”

-To date, College of the Rockies has awarded 546 certificates, diplomas and/or degrees to students in the 2017/18 academic year with the potential for 210 additional credentials being awarded as more programs wrap up in June.
-One hundred fifty-two graduates were able to attend the June 8th ceremony.
+To date, College of the Rockies has awarded 575 certificates, diplomas and/or degrees to students in the 2018/19 academic year with the potential for 255 additional credentials being awarded as more programs wrap up in June.

 One hundred eighty-four graduates were able to attend the June 7th ceremony, the highest number to attend in the ceremony’s 43 years.
 This year’s graduating class included, for the first time, fourteen Bachelor of Science in Nursing students who completed all four years of the program at the College’s Cranbrook campus.